1technophile/OpenMQTTGateway/docs/use/rf.md

 ### Send data by MQTT to convert it on KAKU signal

-Once you get the infos publish the parameters with mqtt like that for off:
+Once you get the infos publish the parameters with MQTT like that for off:

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoRF2 -m "{"unit":0,"groupBit":0,"period":273,"address":8233228,"switchType":0}"`